 - If you have any doubts whatsoever about an attraction’s appropriateness for the individual with ASD, please have someone in your party ride it first to make an informed determination.

 Gilroy Gardens offers our guests several restful locations places that your party can enjoy during the day.
-The park has a first aid station behind Monarch Garden.
-You may access the area via the gate at the exit of the Quicksilver Express ride.
+The park has two First Aid Stations: one behind Monarch Garden (you may access the area via the gate at the exit of the Quicksilver Express Mine Coaster ride) and another near Illions Supreme Carousel next to the entrance to the train ride at Redwood Station.
 Additionally, our air-conditioned restaurants may provide a nice break from the sensory stimulation.

 Gilroy Gardens is a wonderful destination for families and friends to visit.
 Our goal is to make your experience at the park both smooth and full of family fun.
 Please let us know if you have any further questions by contacting (408) 840-7100 or by talking to a guest service representative at the park.